Gore Bay, Ontario: History

-Community life in Gore Bay has always been closely connected to water, in fact before roads were built water was the only means available for travellers to get to the port of Gore Bay by boat.
-Boats would arrive and leave town with goods until the late 1950's, meaning the population was also quite low in the town's early years.
+Community life in Gore Bay has always been closely connected to water, in fact before roads were built, water was the only means available for travellers to get to the port of Gore Bay by boat.
+Boats would arrive and leave town with goods until the late 1950s, meaning the population was also quite low in the town's early years.